inspircd/docs/docs/2/modules/close.md

 <div class="alert alert-warning" role="alert" markdown="1">

-This module has been moved to inspircd-extras in the next major version of InspIRCd.
+This module has been moved to inspircd-contrib in the next major version of InspIRCd.

 </div>